eglaubauf/egMatLib/README.md

 ### Acknowledgements
 - Thanks to Rich Nosworthy for providing the ShaderBall-Setup - https://www.richnosworthy.tv
+- Thanks to @thopedam for providing the Octane Support

 ### Contact & License

 - Found a bug? please open an issue